-If an owning organization record needs to be removed from search either by being deleted, withdrawn, returned to curation, or locally published, all attached resources should be dealt with similarly-unless they are shared by another organization.
-For instance, if a person is the director of multiple labs, their person record should remain published even if one of the labs is with-drawn.
+If an owning organization record needs to be removed from search either by being deleted, withdrawn, or returned to curation, all attached resources should be dealt with similarly-unless they are shared by another organization.
+For instance, if a person is the director of multiple labs, their person record should remain published even if one of the labs is withdrawn.
 If the person is attached only to the lab being removed, their person record should be removed as well.
 No resource record should ever be published unless it is attached to a published organization.